What are the responsibilities and job description for the Pro Se Staff Attorney position at U.S. Courts?

 Duties and responsibilities include:

-- taking primary responsibility for a portion of the Court's pro se prisoner docket;
+- taking primary responsibility for and efficiently managing the flow of a portion of the Court's pro se detainee and prisoner dockets;

 - providing substantive legal analysis of pleadings and making recommendations directly to the district judges regarding the dispositions of motions;